apache/hertzbeat/home/blog/2023-02-11-monitor-mysql.md

 ## Summary

 :::tip
-This practical article took us to experience how to use the open source real-time monitoring system HertzBeat to monitor Mysql database indicator data.
+This practical article took us to experience how to use the open source real-time monitoring tool HertzBeat to monitor Mysql database indicator data.
 We can find that HertzBeat, which integrates `monitoring-alarm-notification`, is more convenient in operation and use, just click on the page The Mysql database can be included in the monitoring and alarm notification, and the tedious operations of deploying multiple components and writing configuration files are no longer needed.
 :::

 Mysql Github: https://github.com/mysql/mysql-server